kodack64/gitbook-plugin-surfacecode/README.md

 # gitbook-plugin-surfacecode
-Honkit plugin for visualizing quantum circuit.
-Converting `{% surfacecode %} ... {% surfacecode %}` tags to the SVG image of quantum circuits using [two.js](https://two.js.org/).
+Honkit plugin for visualizing topological codes, such as surface code and color code.
+Converting `{% surfacecode %} ... {% endsurfacecode %}` tags to the SVG image of quantum circuits using [two.js](https://two.js.org/).
+The SVG elements are interactive, i.e., we can switch Pauli errors and stabilizer operators by clicking appropriate elements.

 ## Install